 - Additional hand sanitizers have been provided to the campuses and are readily accessible.

-- Campus staff has been educated on best hygiene practices recommended by the CDC.
+- Campus staff has been educated on the best hygiene practices recommended by the CDC.

 - We are continuing to educate campus teams on additional recommended best practices by CDC and the Texas Department of State Health Services.